Gbengard/application-assessment-repo/Stage-1.md

 8. Under the VCS Triggers, check the "Always trigger runs"

-9.Input the branch your terraform reside in.
+9. Input the branch your terraform reside in.

 10. Then click on "Create".

-11. Return to the workspace created and click on "Start New Plan".
+12. Click on "Start New Plan", and click on "Start".
 This will create the resources.

+    Images

 ## Template Overview